ddialliance/sdtl/SDTH/doc/content/model-specification.markdown

 The sdth:VariableInstances in an sdth:DataframeInstance are enumerated using sdth:hasVariableInstance.

 **has super-class**
 - prov:Entity, provone:Data, sdth:DataInstance
 **is in domain of**
 - sdth:hasName, sdth:hasVariableInstance, sdth:wasDerivedFrom, sdth:elaborationOf
 **is in range of**
 - sdth:producesData, sdth:consumesData, sdth:wasDerivedFrom, sdth:elaborationOf, sdth:hasDataInstance

 ### sdth:VariableInstance  {#model-variableinstance}

-An sdth:VariableInstance refers to a set of values and their associated metadata appearing in an sdth:DataframeInstance or sdth:FileInstance.
+An sdth:VariableInstance refers to an **ordered set of values** and their associated metadata appearing in an sdth:DataInstance, sdth:DataframeInstance, or sdth:FileInstance.
 Metadata associated with an sdth:VariableInstance can include data type (text, numeric, etc.), number of decimal places, or a value schema for a categorical variable.
 The order of observations (rows) in an sdth:DataframeInstance or sdth:FileInstance is also an attribute of every sdth:VariableInstance.

 An sdth:VariableInstance is immutable.
 When an sdth:ProgramStep changes any aspect of an sdth:VariableInstance, it generates a new sdth:VariableInstance.
 This includes changing any of the values in an sdth:DataframeInstance or any of the attributes of those values.
 Sorting an sdth:DataframeInstance also results in a new set of sdth:VariableInstances.
 This is necessary, because some data transformation commands use the order of rows in a dataframe in computations, such as the lag() function in statistical analysis programs like SAS and Stata.

 An sdth:VariableInstance may appear in more than one sdth:DataframeInstance or sdth:FileInstance.
 For example, if one value in an sdth:VariableInstance changes, a new sdth:DataframeInstance is generated, but the new sdth:DataframeInstance contains all of the sdth:VariableInstances in the previous sdth:DataframeInstance except the one that was changed.
 When an sdth:DataframeInstance is saved to an sdth:FileInstance, the sdth:VariableInstances in the sdth:FileInstance are the same as those in the sdth:DataframeInstance.